xiluna/giphy19-20/README.md

 - [ ] Include a heading for your page and write instructions for your user

 ### JS
-- [ ] Create  an AJAX function inside the click handler
+- [ ] Create  a fetch() request inside the click handler
 - [ ] Get the response from using your search URL https://api.giphy.com/v1/gifs/search?q=puppy&rating=pg&api_key=dc6zaTOxFJmzC
-- [ ] Console log the response from your AJAX call
+- [ ] Console log the response from your API call

 ### Wrap
 - [ ] Push your changes!

 ## Day 2
 ### JS
-- [ ] Write the jQuery needed to display the original image from your AJAX call to the screen
+- [ ] Write the jQuery needed to display the original image from your API call to the screen
 - [ ] Take user input from the input box when button is clicked
 - [ ] Update the API request url based on user input
 - [ ] Display the updated image to the screen